 - Similar Cards From Other Banks

 CIMB Visa Signature Card is a free card that can help you reduce your dining bills by 10%.
 With no annual fee or monthly minimum spend, this card could be an excellent card to have in your wallet all the time because it takes zero effort to use it.
 Given this, it's not surprising that CIMB VIsa Signature only provides 0.2% cashback on general purchases.
 However, what is surprising is that CIMB Visa Signature card has the highest rebate on dining expenditures of 10%.
 It could also be used as a travel card since its low foreign transaction fee is only 1% compared to 2% offered by other banks, while the card also comes with a complimentary travel insurance.
+Since this card comes with no annual fee and the lowest foreign transaction fee, it's probably the cheapest credit card in Singapore you can get.

 - No annual fee